 Increase in Output

-When done right, supply chain management opens a reliable communication channel between the management and the suppliers and customers which can be used to ensure the timely fulfilment of orders.
+When done right, supply chain management software opens a reliable communication channel between the management and the suppliers and customers which can be used to ensure the timely fulfilment of orders.
 As delays are eliminated from the process, outputs increase significantly.

 Increase in Efficiency